trunghieud/java-fundamentals/README.md

-# Core Project
+# Java-Fundamentals

-*Structure for creating a dancing Java project.*
+*Structure for creating a Java fundamental project.*

 **Java 7**